 Ander Crenshaw represents Florida’s Fourth Congressional District in the U.S. House of Representatives.
-Currently in his seventh term representing a district that includes Baker, Nassau, and Duval Counties, Crenshaw is a member of the House Appropriations Committee.
+Currently in his eighth term representing a district that includes Baker, Nassau, and Duval Counties, Crenshaw is a member of the House Appropriations Committee.

 Prior to coming to Congress, Crenshaw worked both in the private sector, as an investment banker, and served as an elected official in the State Legislature.
 His life in public service ultimately led to the Florida State Senate where he served as the state’s first Republican President of the Senate.
 Representative Crenshaw was first elected to Congress in 2000.

 In that time, Crenshaw has established himself as a respected voice on defense issues and a champion for our men and women in uniform.
 He has fought for key priorities for Northeast Florida and led the way to bring the National Veterans Cemetery to Jacksonville.
 He continues the fight to make Naval Station Mayport a nuclear aircraft carrier homeport.
 In 2013, Navy Secretary Ray Mabus recognized Crenshaw's dedication to the nation's Sailors and Marines and awarded him the Navy's highest civilian honor - The Navy Distinguished Public Service Award.

 Originally a member of the House Armed Services Committee, Crenshaw is now a member of the Appropriations Committee where he chairs the Financial Services and General Government Appropriations Subcommittee and sits on the prestigious Defense Appropriations Subcommittee, and also serves on the State and Foreign Operations Appropriations Subcommittee.